patricksikes/patricksikes/README.md

 ## I'm a Husband, Developer, and Entrepreneur!!

-- 🔭 I’m currently working on: Onboarding at PwC and RVingHub.com
+- 🔭 I’m currently working on: looking for a perm .NET developer postion and building RVingHub.com
-- 🌱 I’m currently learning Python, SDK architecture & development
+- 🌱 I’m currently learning Python, MongoDb, GraphQL
 - 💬 Ask me about ASP.NET, .NET WebAPI MicroServices
 - 📫 How to reach me: www.ScreamingGoatSoftware.com or patricksikes at gmail dot com
 - ⚡ Fun fact: My hobbies are travel, woodturning (mostly making pens), playing with my laser engraver/cutter and arduino projects.